-When my Mother passed away in 2009, three hundred people attended her service.
-She was a loving, giving person who triumphed over alcoholism and cancer to become a friend, teacher, sponsor, and role model to many people.
+When my Mother passed away in 2009, three hundred people attended her memorial service.
+She was a loving, giving person who triumphed over alcoholism and cancer to become a teacher, sponsor, role model and friend to many people.
 She devoted her life to helping others feel loved.
 Her journey of personal growth took forty years.
 As her daughter, I had the great fortune of observing the labors and fruits of her journey, instead of having to spend forty years learning the lessons myself.

-The inspiration and ideas for the organization started flowing, but I couldn’t decide on the right name for it.
-Then someone I met shortly after my Mother’s death remarked that so many of my talents and gifts – Architecture, music, writing – are extended through my hands.
-Around the same time a very dear friend also noted to me that my hands – whether I am cooking, or playing my guitar, or just touching something – seem to extend a gentle love to whatever they come in contact with.
-That was the “Aha” moment when our name and mission were born!
+The inspiration and ideas for the organization started flowing, but I couldn’t find the right name for it.
+Then someone I met shortly after my Mother’s death remarked that so many of my talents and gifts – Architecture, music, writing – are extended through my hands, and that my hands seem to extend a gentle and reassuring love to whatever they come in contact with.
+That was the “Aha” moment when our name and mission were born.

 “Leap and the net will appear.” – Zen Proverb

-It’s a little scary to walk away from a good paying job to live a simple life in service to others.
+It’s a little scary to walk away from a good paying career to live a simple life in service to others.
 But I have found that when you follow your heart and live an honest life of love and compassion, the net always appears.
-And by doing this I am hoping to make a positive difference in the lives of three hundred people like my Mother did…maybe even three hundred and one.
+And by following this path I am hoping to make a positive difference in the lives of three hundred people, like my Mother did…maybe even three hundred and one.